 When the state machine has switched into the Waiting for Guard Timer state, the input pin is not read at all (other than by debug code, which includes specific detection and reporting of multiple pulses), and any sensor bounce is therefore ignored.
 Provided that the overall sensor pulse is shorter than the duration of the guard timer, this effectively de-bounces the input.
 Typically, the input pulse from an optical sensor will be a few milliseconds in duration, and the guard time several hundred milliseconds, so this is not a practical issue.

-In testing, no evidence of sensor bounce from the standard infra-red optical or magneto-resistive Sensor Modules was observed, within the resolution of the debug timing code and the microsecond timer.
+In testing, no evidence of sensor bounce from the standard infra-red optical or Magnetic Sensor Modules was observed, within the resolution of the debug timing code and the microsecond timer.

 Debugging & Timing Features